Integrating with a CI/CD/CT System

 Clear failed jobs using:

-DELETE http://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings/{id_mapping}/task-mapping/jobs/{id_job}
+DELETE https://api.sdvperformance.huxelerate.it/v1.0/projects/{id_project}/scenarios/{id_scenario}/mappings/{id_mapping}/task-mapping/jobs/{id_job}

 Result